mbshbn/CarND-LaneLines-P1/README.md

 Here is the final result, showing the detcetd lines with the red color:

-example 1             |  example 2
+Image 1             |  Image 2
 :-------------------------:|:-------------------------:
 ![alt text][image1]  |  ![alt text][image11]